vladlents/commodity-classifier/README.md

 ```

 ## Data sources and AI methods
+Since computers can process data in digital format only, the solution needs to translate product descriptions (free-text sentences) into numeric vectors.
+This method is known as word to vector (Word2Vector).
+For this purpose, the solution will use a pre-trained word embedding model provided by Google.
+Then it will count the number of clusters formed by the vectors in the same HS code group and calculate a central vector for each cluster.
+The central vector represents the arithmetic mean of product descriptions belonging to the cluster.
+For simplicity, we will consider one cluster per HS code group.
+As a result, we will get a model that is a table containing vectors associated with groups of HS codes.
+With the computed Word2Vector model, for each newly declared product, the classifier can calculate the vector based on the commodity description and then compare it with vectors in the table to find similarities.
+Then it decides on the nearest HS code in the table and suggessts it to the importer.
 The solution uses two data sources: a pre-trained Word2Vector model provided by Google and a dataset containing product descriptions with HS codes from past customs declarations.
 :
 [GoogleNews-vectors-negative300.bin](https://www.kaggle.com/sandreds/googlenewsvectorsnegative300).